ampcata/watering-system/README.md

 A small automatic watering system in C++ using Arduino ATmega328p.
-This was my bachelor degree final project.
+This was my bachelor's degree final project.